 Fact: Cutting citrus fruits from your diet will not improve your RA symptoms because these fruits act as a rich source of Vitamin C, which helps build new cartilage in your joints.
-So people suffering from RA must include citrus fruits in diet to keep the bones and joints healthy.
+So people suffering from RA must include citrus fruits in their diet to keep the bones and joints healthy.

 Myth: Omega fatty acids help control inflammation.

 Fact: Not all omega acids are good.
 Only omega 3 fatty acids which you may find in fish oil or in fishes like salmon and tuna fight against joint stiffness and tenderness.
-Omega-6 fatty acids found mainly in processed foods work opposite to omega 3 fatty acids.
+Omega-6 fatty acids found mainly in processed foods work opposite to Omega 3 fatty acids.

 1. Pati S, Sahoo KC, Samal M, Jena S, Mahapatra P, Sutar D, Das BK.
 Care-seeking pathways, care challenges, and coping experiences of rural women living with rheumatoid arthritis in Odisha, India.
 Prim Health Care Res Dev.
 2019 Jul 30;20:e83.